Becoming a school governor

 - parents and teachers who are elected by the parents and teachers associated with the school

-- members of the general public with an interest in education who are appointed by the Department of Education or the Education Authority (EA) in your region
+- members of the general public with an interest in education appointed by the Department of Education or the Education Authority (EA) in your region

 You have to complete an application form if you are a member of the public with an interest in a governor appointment.
-No special qualifications are required and you must be over 18 years of age
+You don't need any special qualifications but you must be over 18 years old.

 The role of the Board of Governors is to make sure that the school provides pupils with a good education.
-The Board of Governors sets the plans and policies of the school, employs the school staff and manages the spending of the school budget.
+The Board of Governors:

-A governor is appointed in a voluntary unpaid capacity for a four year term of office and can resign at any time.
+A governor is appointed in a voluntary unpaid capacity for four years.
+They can resign at any time.
 The Board of Governors meets as often as its business requires, which may be once a month, depending on the size of the school.

-The Board of Governors will be made up of members with different skills, knowledge and experience.
+The Board of Governors has members with different skills, knowledge and experience.
 The business of the school is progressed by the whole Board of Governors working together in the best interests of the school children.

 Every governor is expected to contribute to the conduct of school business and every governor can expect to learn something new.
 Training will be provided.